 - The first column shows this manager's individual performance metrics according to their manager.
 In this example, Randy's manager has given him an average rating across all of his goal at Above Expectations.
 From this information, we can conclude that Randy's manager is quite satisfied with his individual performance.

 - The second column contains performance metrics for all members of this manager's team.
 In this example, the average rating for all members of Randy's team across all goals is Below Expectations.
-Alignment between him and his team members is quite low, and Randy isn't rating all of their goals each period or providing enough coaching feedback.
-Based on this information, Randy isn't leading his team very well.
+Alignment between him and his team members is quite low, and Randy is not rating all of their goals each period or providing enough coaching feedback.
+Based on this information, Randy is not leading his team very well.

 Employee card example

-Employee cards are easier to understand because there's only one column to worry about.
+Employee cards are easier to understand because there is only one column to worry about.
 Remember, these metrics are from the manager, for this employee's individual performance.
-Average team performance can be seen on on the manager's card as explained above, and the employee card will give you information about how they are performing as an individual.
+Average team performance can be seen on the manager's card as explained above, and the employee card will give you information about how they are performing as an individual.
 In this example, Phuong's manager has rated her Above Expectations across all goals on average and they have good alignment at 75%.
-However, the manager isn't providing ratings often enough or giving sufficient coaching feedback since those averages are unbelievably low.
+However, the manager is not providing ratings often enough or giving sufficient coaching feedback since those averages are unbelievably low.

-Managers and administrators can use the Org Chart to get better insight and visibility into the goals of people who don't directly report to them with the View Goals option.
+Managers and administrators can use the Org Chart to get better insight and visibility into the goals of people who do not directly report to them with the View Goals option.
 Remember that managers can see all employees below them in the hierarchy, but no one left, right or above.
 Administrators can see all employees in the org.
-So the only thing you need to do is click View Goals on any employee's card to audit goals, performance, manager / employee alignment, compliance.
+So the only thing you need to do is click View Goals on any employee's card to audit goals, performance, manager/employee alignment, compliance.

 How to use this information